'It's time to go': Peter Capaldi on leaving 'Doctor Who'

 The actor swears he has no idea who that somebody else will be.
 "I'm sure whoever it is will have a great time," he said.
 "I hope they have as much fun as I've had."

 Incoming companion Pearl Mackie -- "Doctor Who" is her first major role -- says joining the show was like being "welcomed into a really weird, dysfunctional, wonderful family".
-The Doctor's previous companion Jenna Coleman, who played Clara Oswald, sent Mackie flowers and gave advice on practising her "superhero run".
-And some practical advice too -- "mainly where to get nice food delivered in Cardiff [where the show is filmed], which is actually surprisingly useful," Mackie laughed.
+The Doctor's previous companion, Jenna Coleman, who played Clara Oswald, sent Mackie flowers and gave advice on practising her "superhero run".
+And some practical advice too -- "mainly where to get nice food delivered in Cardiff [where the show is filmed], which is actually surprisingly useful," Mackie said with a laugh.

 "It has to come across the border, dropped in by helicopter," joked Moffat.